yusufozturk/panther/docs/gitbook/historical-search/README.md

 ![Athena Columns](../.gitbook/assets/AthenaTablesWithColumnDescriptions.png)

+{% hint style="info" %}
-If this is your first time using Athena, you will be prompted to setup a bucket to store your search results:
+If this is your first time using Athena, you will be prompted to setup a bucket to store your search results
+{% endhint %}

 ![Athena Settings](../.gitbook/assets/screen-shot-2020-01-22-at-2.16.28-pm.png)

-After this, data can be queried to answer common questions:
+Data can now be queried to answer common questions:

 ![Athena Query](../.gitbook/assets/screen-shot-2020-01-22-at-2.18.33-pm.png)

-### Accessing the data with Glue
+## Accessing Data with AWS Glue

 All log data is stored in AWS [Glue](https://aws.amazon.com/glue/) tables.
 This makes the data available in many tools such as Athena, Redshift, Glue Spark Jobs and SageMaker.

-### Coming soon
+## Coming Soon

 Panther Historical Search is still in it's early phases!
 For upcoming releases, we have planned: